loopandlearn/news/docs/index.md

 Here are some actual advantages that people living with type 1 diabetes may be able to enjoy.

 * *Disney* guests with type 1 diabetes qualify for *Disney* [Disability Access Pass](https://disneyworld.disney.go.com/guest-services/disability-access-service/), which allows the qualifying guest and their party to obtain return times for rides and avoid much of the line.
 Other amusement parks may have similar services.
-* Type 1 diabetes qualifies one for a free lifetime pass to National Parks, monuments and landmarks.
+* Type 1 diabetes qualifies one for a free lifetime pass to U.S. National Parks, monuments and landmarks.
 Here’s an [article about the pass](https://diatribe.org/how-get-free-lifetime-national-parks-pass), with some great tips.
 * When [traveling via air or going to the movies](https://beyondtype1.org/take-your-perks-with-type-1/) or other “restricted” places, people with type 1 diabetes have the ability to do things like take your own snacks in and get priority boarding, if needed.
 * [College students living with T1D](https://beyondtype1.org/college-university-with-type-1-diabetes/) may have numerous allowances, such as registering early for classes, priority dorm selection, excused absences, and more!